 Rollover Hazards

-Rollover collisions can result in substantial injury to everyone in the vehicle.
-A rollover accident occurs when a side-by-side literally “rolls over.”
 The vehicle can roll in any direction.
-For example, when going down a steep hill, the vehicle might end up rolling over the front.
+For example, when going down a steep hill, the off-road vehicle might roll over the front.
 While handling dangerous terrain, the ATV might roll over from the side if the wheels cannot correctly grip the trail.

 Collisions With Objects or Other Vehicles